Last Updated on February 22, 2021.

-You might also want to check out the Allen & Heath ZEDi-10 which is the same mixer only cheaper, but it lacks the effects.
+Note: You might also want to check out the Allen & Heath ZEDi-10 which is the same mixer only cheaper, but it lacks the effects.

-Presonus Studiolive AR
+Presonus Studiolive ARc

 All of these Mixers can record up to 24-bit/96kHz and you also get a 48v Phantom Power control switch which enables it globally.

-- Studio One artist Edition (Presonus DAW) and Studio Magic Plug-in Suite for Mac and Windows, which includes seven Plug-ins in VST, AU and AAX formats.
+- Studio One artist Edition (Presonus DAW) and Studio Magic Plug-in Suite for Mac and Windows, which includes seven Plugins in VST, AU and AAX formats.

 Zoom Livetrak L-12

 Each of the mono inputs (channels 1-8) include a one knob compressor and a 3-band EQ with sweepable mids.
 You can choose from a variety of effects to add to the tracks while also being able to add a Low-cut.
-Every channel also has a pan control.
+Every channel also has a pan knob.

-Audio Interface mode the L-12 transforms into a 14-in/4-out USB interface for your device with flexible routing options.
+Audio Interface mode; The L-12 transforms into a 14-in/4-out USB interface for your device with flexible routing options.

-Card Reader mode allows you to transfer files to and from your computer.
+Card Reader mode: Allows you to transfer files to and from your computer.